gechenh/n-s/README.md

 # n-s
 build a N-S solver for CFD
-Start with simple schemes and their stability, accuracy {
+Start with simple schemes and their stability, accuracy \n {
     time scheme
     {